Teaching in East Sussex

 Progression from TA to teacher

 A TA role can be a useful step to becoming a fully qualified teacher.
 Many schools and academies recruit TAs with degrees to train them to become a teacher.
-A number of universities offer in-service degrees to become a TA.
+Many universities offer in-service degrees to become a TA.

 More details on becoming a teacher can be found on our website: